Golden Dorado Fly Fishing - Argentina

 A Sample 7-Day Itinerary:

-Sunday–Tuesday: Three full days of fishing.
+Sunday–Tuesday: Three full days of guided fishing.

 Wednesday–Friday: Three days of golden dorado fishing.